Naquin stars as Reds pound Pirates for 4th straight win

 Naquin connected again in the second, making it 5-0 with a three-run shot.
 It was his third career multihomer game.

 Naquin’s seven RBIs were the most by a Reds batter since Scooter Gennett had four homers and 10 RBIs on June 6, 2017, against the Cardinals.
+The Reds signed Naquin to a minor league deal in February.

+“Tyler is a really good player,” Bell said.
+“He was a great pickup for us.
+He’s healthy, that’s the big thing.”

 Cahill (0-1), who signed a one-year deal late in spring training, was tagged for seven runs and nine hits in four innings in his Pirates debut.